Optimized variance estimation under interference and complex experimental designs: Constructing Variance Bounds

 \expcommand{\thmSchattenIsMonotone}{ For all $p \in [1, \infty)$, the Schatten $p$-norm objective $\objfS = \pnorm{p}{\varM + \slackM}$ is strictly monotone, ensuring that the variance bound produced by \optprocedure{} using $\objsym$ is admissible. } \begin{theorem} \thmSchattenIsMonotone \end{theorem}

 The Schatten $p$-norm coincides with some more familiar matrix norms for particular values of $p$.
 If we set $p = 1$, the Schatten $p$-norm is simply the sum of the absolute values of the eigenvalues.
-This coincides with the nuclear norm, which also is called the trace norm, commonly defined as $\pnorm{1}{\boundM} = \tr{\sqrt{\boundM^\tran \boundM}}$.
+This is the nuclear norm, which also is called the trace norm.
 Using this norm produces a bound with the best average performance, in the sense that it puts uniform weight on all eigenvalues no matter their magnitude.
-An experimenter with complete tolerance for risk and no background information about the potential outcomes would pick the nuclear norm to use for the objective function.

-At the other extreme, when we let $p \to \infty$, we obtain the operator norm induced by the $2$-norm.
-This norm is more commonly defined as $\pnorm{\infty}{\boundM} = \max_{ \enorm{\parav} = 1} \enorm{ \mat{\boundM} \parav }$.
-When $\boundM$ is positive semidefinite, as in our case, the norm is equal to the maximum eigenvalue of $\boundM$.
-An experimenter who is maximally risk adverse would pick this norm to use for the objective function, as it would trade-off any amount of average conservativeness for even a minimal reduction is worst-case conservativeness.
+At the other extreme, when we let $p \to \infty$, we obtain the operator norm induced by the $2$-norm, which in our setting coincides with the maximum eigenvalue of $\boundM$.
+An experimenter who is maximally risk adverse would use this norm, as it would trade-off any amount of average conservativeness for even a minute reduction is worst-case conservativeness.
 The operator norm is not strictly monotone according to Definition~\ref{def:strictly-monotone}, so an arbitrary minimizer of an objective function using this norm is not guaranteed to be admissible.
-However, experimenters are rarely so risk averse that they would use the operator norm, and an objective based on any Schatten $p$-norm with $p < \infty$ is strictly monotone.
-Nevertheless, we show in Section~\ref{sec:composite-obj} that the operator norm can be used together with a regularization factor to find an admissible bound.
+This can be addressed by using a large but not infinite $p$-norm, which will behave like the operator norm for practical purposes.
+Alternatively, we describe a regularization procedure of the operator norm in Section~\suppref{sec:reg-of-operator-norm} of the supplement that ensures admissibility.

-The final special case we consider is when $p = 2$.
-This recovers the Frobenius norm, which more commonly is defined as $\pnorm{2}{\boundM} = \sqrt{ \tr{ \mat{\boundM} \mat{\boundM}^\tran} }$.
-As made clear by the connection to the Schatten norm, the Frobenius norm can also be interpreted as the Euclidean norm of the eigenvalues.
-Hence, the Frobenius norm provides an intermediate point in the risk trade-off; it disproportionately penalizes large eigenvalues, making sure that no eigenvalue gets very large, but it does not ignore the smaller eigenvalues completely.
-We believe many experimenters will find that the Frobenius norm is an appropriate choice in many settings.
-But, of course, the choice should ultimately be governed by each experimenter's risk preference in their particular application.
+Finally, we recover the Frobenius norm when $p = 2$.
+This norm provides an intermediate point in the risk trade-off; it disproportionately penalizes large eigenvalues, making sure that no eigenvalue gets very large, but it does not ignore the smaller eigenvalues completely.